dariuskia/Shascam/README.md

 ## Future Directions

-- **Enhanced Scam Trend Analysis:** Developing capabilities to categorize and analyze scam trends for personalized user alerts.
+- [ ] **Enhanced Scam Trend Analysis:** Developing capabilities to categorize and analyze scam trends for personalized user alerts.
-- **Model Fine-Tuning:** Continuous improvement of the LLM's accuracy through the acquisition and incorporation of diverse and high-quality data sets.
+- [ ] **Model Fine-Tuning:** Continuous improvement of the LLM's accuracy through the acquisition and incorporation of diverse and high-quality data sets.

 ShaScam represents a significant step forward in the use of AI and real-time data processing for scam call detection and prevention, offering users a proactive tool against potential security threats.

+Built with ❤️ by Nitya Arora, Tanush Chopra, Sahil Gupta, and Darius Kianersi.